By Mark Nichol

 As before it's available as a three-door or a five door, with a trim structure that includes an 'Active' model which basically means it's dressed up a little like a 4x4 – plastic panels around the bottom, and ride height raised by 18mm for improved ground clearance.

 The cabin sees the biggest change over the outgoing Fiesta, with the previous car's mass of buttons (which was based on the design of a mobile phone at the time and, unsurprisingly, aged badly) replaced by a central touchscreen.
 The Fiesta interior is far from the most stylish on the market, but it's neat, intuitive and well made.
+It's available in 11 stylish colours with various interior choices for those who like to customise, check out our Fiesta colour guide for details.

 The Interior And Features Of The Ford Fiesta